 From January through April, 2017, my exhibit on the women's music movement of the 1970s/80s was on display in the Great North Hall of the Library of Congress.
 Three 42 x 22 agile cases showcased a timeline of artists, albums, concert photos and cassettes.

 I moved to California to continue archiving the women's music movement with Bay Area resources and Olivia artists.
-While teaching at UC Berkeley and at Sain.
-Mary's College, I've continued working with the Smithsonian and Radcliffe's Schlesinger Library on the legacy of women's music festivals.
+While teaching at UC Berkeley, I've continued working with the Smithsonian and Radcliffe's Schlesinger Library on the legacy of women's music festivals.
 So grateful for my ongoing relationship with Radcliffe and Harvard.

 January to April 2019 found me traveling around the world as faculty aboard Semester at Sea's spring global voyage to 11 countries.
 This was my third tour as SAS professor of global feminisms.

 My thirteenth book, THE DISAPPEARING L: erasure of lesbian spaces and culture, is available from SUNY Press: www.sunypress.edu.
 I appreciate the support I had from a Hedgebrook residency, on Whidbey Island (in Puget Sound, near Seattle), where I wrote for ten stirring days in the cottage which has also hosted Gloria Steinem, Dorothy Allison, Alison Bechdel, Sarah Waters, Carolyn Forche, and Naomi Shihab Nye.
-I'll be offering an onlinr workshop through Hedgebrook in February 2022.
+I offered an online workshop through Hedgebrook in February 2022.

 Older news: